 Position Details:

-We are looking for one person to work on a full-time, exempt basis for an annual salary of $47,000 to $51,000 dependent upon experience and an additional annual language differential of $3,600 for those who are English/Spanish bilingual.
-The work location will be based at our Rathgeber Village Campus in the Mueller area.
-This position will include some travel in the community or between campuses and will allow for some remote/hybrid work.
-The position requires the ability to moderate a 40-hour SATP that is held 6 times annually for volunteers and staff; 3 times during business hours and 3 times during evening hours 5pm to 9pm.
+We are looking for two (2) people to work on a part-time, non-exempt basis for an hourly salary of $21.20 dependent upon experience.
+The work location will be based at our new Community Shelter Campus in the Pecan Springs-Springdale area.
+This position will include no travel in the community or between campuses with no ability for remote/hybrid work.

 Perks and Benefits of Working at SAFE Alliance*: